kubernetes/website/content/en/docs/tasks/configure-pod-container/configure-gmsa.md

 {{% capture overview %}}

-{{< feature-state for_k8s_version="v1.14" state="alpha" >}}
+{{< feature-state for_k8s_version="v1.16" state="beta" >}}

 This page shows how to configure [Group Managed Service Accounts](https://docs.microsoft.com/en-us/windows-server/security/group-managed-service-accounts/group-managed-service-accounts-overview) (GMSA) for pods and containers that will run on Windows nodes.
 Group Managed Service Accounts are a specific type of Active Directory account that provides automatic password management, simplified service principal name (SPN) management, and the ability to delegate the management to other administrators across multiple servers.

 In Kubernetes, GMSA credential specs are configured at a Kubernetes cluster-wide scope as custom resources.
 Windows pods, as well as individual containers within a pod, can be configured to use a GMSA for domain based functions (e.g. Kerberos authentication) when interacting with other Windows services.
-As of v1.14, the only container runtime interface that supports GMSA for Windows workloads is Dockershim.
-Implementation of GMSA through CRI and other runtimes is planned for the future.
+As of v1.16, Dockershim and the Docker runtime supports GMSA for Windows workloads.

-{{< note >}}
-Currently this feature is in alpha state.
-While the overall goals and functionality will not change, the way in which the GMSA credspec references are specified in pod specs may change from annotations to API fields.
-Please take this into consideration when testing or adopting this feature.
-{{< /note >}}

 {{% /capture %}}